 "Ken; The knob arrived today ... it is gorgeous.
 Can you imagine a TS-830 with every knob this bright silver?
 I can ... it would be AWESOME!
 Chris, WD1W"

-- "Having used the K1 tuning knob every day
+An Update from Tom - "Having used the K1 tuning knob every

 "Hi Ken, the knob arrived quickly.
 It works perfectly with my TS-830S and the tuning is smooth and very pleasant; cosmetically is beautiful and well finished and the color is right.
 Your hard work has really given a good result .
 Why don't you assign a serial number to the knobs?
 This increases the value of the same and also of the equipment.
 73' Marco I1GTE"

 "Hi Ken - The new knob arrived Saturday (another record-breaking shipping speed!
 Thanks.).
 I ordered the dark, shiny bronze style.
 Fabulous doesn’t do it justice – the 830S is a dream to just tune around now.
 Amazing how much difference just changing a knob can make.
 I love the thing and appreciate the effort you put into it.
 73, Bill K4EBE"

 "Hi Ken - Just wanted to say thanks for the beautiful Knob.
 Came today and looks great, Steve, KU3S"

 "Hi Ken - I just got the knobs and I can not believe how nice they are.
 I would buy one to put on a shelf if I didn't have the Kenwood.
 What a great job packing, labeling and care instructions.
 Need I say more?
 Rudy KB3UAY

 "Hi Ken, Received the beautiful knob today Wednesday.
 It exceeded my expectations in every way.
 Tuning the dial is a pleasure and it's much more stable in selecting a frequency especially on SSB.
 I like it a lot.
 Thank you and 73, Richard K1IEE"